Skip to main content

 • Our service crews from unaffected areas are prepared to join in restoration efforts as needed.

-• Additionally, we maintain relationships with outside contractors and other utilities to send crews to help restore service if necessary.
+• We maintain relationships with outside contractors and other utilities to send crews to help restore service if necessary.

 • We maintain relationships and communications with local emergency officials to coordinate efforts.